sachinayon/dockerPhpCrud/README.md

 Open your web browser and navigate to [http://localhost:8081](http://localhost:8081).
 Use the following credentials to log in:
 - Username: root
 - Password: 123
-You can manage the MySQL database associated with the PHP application using PHPMyAdmin.

 ## Customization
 You can customize this Docker project to fit your needs: